Board of Directors

 Compensation for AUO Board Directors follow the "Regulations Governing the Appointment and Exercise of Powers by the Remuneration Committee of a Company Whose Stock is Listed on the Stock Exchange or Traded Over the Counter."
 Proposals made by the Remuneration Committee are voted on by the Board of Directors before implementation.
 Company rules as stipulate that no more than 1% of the Company's profits in any given year may be set aside as directors' compensation.
 Any accumulated losses must however be paid first.

-Compensation packages for corporate executives, senior managers and administrators comprise of salary, annual bonus, allowances and a performance bonus received as a share of earnings.
+The senior executives' remuneration is tied to the Company's ESG performance.
+Besides operational targets, performance in CSR 2025 Goal is also taken into consideration.
+Furthermore, compensation packages for corporate executives, senior managers, and administrators comprise of salary, annual bonus, allowances, and a performance bonus received as a share of earnings.
 The performance bonus accounted for 10~30% of the total compensation package for middle and senior management.
 Performance and compensation are highly correlated.
 Compensation packages for senior executives are determined by the Remuneration Committee as required by the law.
 An appropriate amount of related information is also disclosed to stakeholders in the Company’s annual reports to show that executive compensation correlates closely to the company's business performance.

 A Remuneration Committee was established in 2011 by AUO in accordance with the "Regulations Governing the Appointment and Exercise of Powers by the Remuneration Committee of a Company Whose Stock is Listed on the Stock Exchange or Traded Over the Counter."
 Duties of the Audit Committee: